Migration Guide: ggrs → fortress-rollback¶

 GgrsError→FortressError,GgrsEvent→FortressEvent,GgrsRequest→FortressRequest. - All examples/tests now import

-fortress_rollback; mirror that pattern in your code.
+fortress_rollback; mirror that pattern in your code. - New in Unreleased: runtime input-delay adjustment (

 Dependency Changes¶